The Boys (1998 film): Production

 The Boys is Rowan Woods' directorial debut, and actor Peter Hehir's last film before he retired from acting.
 Woods "aimed to achieve a combination of documentary-style naturalism with the edge of a thriller."
 Woods also said that the first time he read the play, he felt "it was an Australian story that had to be told. (…) This is the inside story of a family in crisis, of three boys on the day before a nasty crime takes place, of which they are accused."

-The producer of the film, Robert Connolloy, had also produced the play.
+The producer of the film, Robert Connolly, had also produced the play.
 He met Rowan Woods at film school, and they both suggested to John Maynard they make the movie.
 The script was adapted by playwright Stephen Sewell.

 Shooting was done on location in a rented house in Maroubra, one of Sydney's Eastern Suburbs.
 The location used to shoot the scene of the heinous crime was filmed at the Eastlakes Shopping Centre in Eastlakes, another eastern suburb.